Senior Proposal Manager Jobs in USA with Visa Sponsorship

 Which visa types are most common for Senior Proposal Managers seeking sponsorship?

-H-1B is the most common path, processed annually with an April lottery for most applicants.
+H-1B visa is the most common path, processed annually with an April lottery for most applicants.
 Australian citizens have a significant advantage through the E-3 visa, which has no lottery and allows two-year renewable status.
-Canadian and Mexican nationals may qualify under TN if the role aligns with a listed USMCA profession, though Proposal Manager is not always a clean fit.
+Canadian and Mexican nationals may qualify under TN visa if the role aligns with a listed USMCA profession, though Proposal Manager is not always a clean fit.

 What degree does a Senior Proposal Manager typically need for visa sponsorship?